Aloshi/EmulationStation/THEMES.md

 `<descColor>` - the hex font color to use for the description on the GuiGameList.

 `<listSelectorColor>` - the hex color to use for the "selector bar" on the GuiGameList.
+Default is `000000`.

 `<listSelectedColor>` - the hex color to use for selected text on the GuiGameList.
 Default is -1, which will not change the color.

 `<listLeftAlign />` - if present, the games list names will be left aligned to the value of `<listOffsetX>` (default 0.5).

 `<hideHeader />` - if present, the system name header won't be displayed (useful for replacing it with an image).
+If you're making a complete custom theme, you probably want to use this.

 `<hideDividers />` - if present, the divider between games on the detailed GuiGameList won't be displayed.